matthewtoast/welltale/README.md

 </div>
 ```

 WSL supports many other expressions including loops, function-like blocks, scope, conditional text occlusion, a number of LLM-powered tags, and even macros.
-A sandboxed JavaScript/TypeScript environment is provided for scripting.
+A sandboxed JavaScript environment is provided for scripting.
 For a list of all tags and structures, see the Welltale Story Language Reference.

 ## Vision